-- 16 For the Canadian based Proxy Group II NERA employed two approaches.
-The first approach - estimated the cost of equity using data that are specific to the Canadian financial markets.
-The - risk-free rate was taken as the yield on long-term Canada bonds to which was added a Canadian - 19 risk premium.
-This equity risk premium for each proxy company was equal to the beta, - 20 measured relative to the Toronto Stock Exchange ("TSE") composite index, times the long- - 21 horizon expected equity risk premium (defined as the long-term returns of the Canadian stock - 22 market in excess of the returns on Canadian government bonds.)
-The second approach is the - 23 same approach as taken for Proxy Group I using risk-free rates and market premium from the US - 24 financial markets.
-The CAPM model indicates an average ROE of 10.39% for Proxy Group II - using Canadian financial data.
-The corresponding ROE using US financial data is 11.69%. - NERA noted that the first approach, using Canadian financial data, appears to be most consistent - with current regulatory practice in Canada.
+16 For the Canadian based Proxy Group II NERA employed two approaches.
+The first approach estimated the cost of equity using data that are specific to the Canadian financial markets.
+The 17 18 risk-free rate was taken as the yield on long-term Canada bonds to which was added a Canadian 19 risk premium.
+This equity risk premium for each proxy company was equal to the beta, 20 measured relative to the Toronto Stock Exchange ("TSE") composite index, times the long-21 horizon expected equity risk premium (defined as the long-term returns of the Canadian stock 22 market in excess of the returns on Canadian government bonds.)
+The second approach is the 23 same approach as taken for Proxy Group I using risk-free rates and market premium from the US 24 financial markets.
+The CAPM model indicates an average ROE of 10.39% for Proxy Group II 25 using Canadian financial data.
+The corresponding ROE using US financial data is 11.69%.
+26 NERA noted that the first approach, using Canadian financial data, appears to be most consistent 27 with current regulatory practice in Canada.

-- NERA also examined the impact of leverage and the associated financial risk on the ROE, since - 30 investors in highly leveraged companies in a given sector will require higher rates of return than - 31 investors in less leveraged companies in the same sector.
-The majority of companies in both that have subsidiaries operating in the province is 87%, while the average leverage of the remaining companies in Proxy Group II is 82%.
+NERA also examined the impact of leverage and the associated financial risk on the ROE, since investors in highly leveraged companies in a given sector will require higher rates of return than investors in less leveraged companies in the same sector.
+The majority of companies in both proxy groups have debt to capital ratios of over 80%, which indicates a high degree leverage as compared to the utilities sector.
+The average leverage of the subset of Proxy Group II companies that have subsidiaries operating in the province is 87%, while the average leverage of the remaining companies in Proxy Group II is 82%.